kaintels/kaintels.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-<a href="https://scholar.google.com/citations?user=NWbfyKYAAAAJ&hl">Seungwoo</a> currently serves as a Leader at <a href="https://modulabs.co.kr/">MODULABS</a> Multi-agent reinforcement learning environment (Multi-RL Env) LAB.
+Hello! 👋 I currently serve as a Leader at <a href="https://modulabs.co.kr/">MODULABS</a> Multi-agent reinforcement learning environment (Multi-RL Env) LAB, where I focus on enhancing biomedical signal analysis.
-His interests lie in analyzing biological signals using machine learning techniques.
-He has published over 23 papers in the field of signal processing with AI.

 My research topics of interest include, but are not limited to:
-- Multi-task learning
-- Deep reinforcement learning
+- Deep multi-agent reinforcement learning
-- Metaheuristic algorithms
+- Federated learning
+- Model pruning for healthcare